Last Refreshed: 12/6/2023 11:55:33 AM

 • We do not operate in countries listed in low-tax jurisdictions.

-• We are transparent about the entities we own (see Note 35 to the consolidated financial statements).
+• We are transparent about the entities we own.